-In the early stages of avascular necrosis, symptoms can be reduced with medication and therapy.
+In the early stages of avascular necrosis, symptoms might be eased with medication and therapy.
 Your doctor might recommend:

 - Nonsteroidal anti-inflammatory drugs.
-Medications, such as ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve, others) may help relieve the pain and inflammation associated with avascular necrosis.
+Medications, such as ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve) might help relieve the pain associated with avascular necrosis.

 - Osteoporosis drugs.
-Medications, such as alendronate (Fosamax, Binosto), may slow the progression of avascular necrosis, but the evidence is mixed.
+Medications, such as alendronate (Fosamax, Binosto), might slow the progression of avascular necrosis, but the evidence is mixed.

 - Cholesterol-lowering drugs.
-Reducing the amount of cholesterol and fat in your blood may help prevent the vessel blockages that can cause avascular necrosis.
+Reducing the amount of cholesterol and fat in your blood might help prevent the vessel blockages that can cause avascular necrosis.

 - Blood thinners.
-If you have a clotting disorder, blood thinners, such as warfarin (Coumadin, Jantoven), may be recommended to prevent clots in the vessels feeding your bones.
+If you have a clotting disorder, blood thinners, such as warfarin (Coumadin, Jantoven), might be recommended to prevent clots in the vessels feeding your bones.

 - Rest.
 Reducing the weight and stress on your affected bone can slow the damage.
 You might need to restrict your physical activity or use crutches to keep weight off your joint for several months.

 - Exercises.
-You may be referred to a physical therapist to learn exercises to help maintain or improve the range of motion in your joint.
+A physical therapist can teach you exercises to help maintain or improve the range of motion in your joint.

 - Electrical stimulation.
-Electrical currents might encourage your body to grow new bone to replace the area damaged by avascular necrosis.
+Electrical currents might encourage your body to grow new bone to replace the damaged bone.
 Electrical stimulation can be used during surgery and applied directly to the damaged area.
 Or it can be administered through electrodes attached to your skin.

 Surgical and other procedures

-Because most people don't start having symptoms until avascular necrosis is fairly advanced, your doctor may recommend surgery.
+Because most people don't develop symptoms until avascular necrosis is fairly advanced, your doctor might recommend surgery.
 The options include:

 - Core decompression.
 The surgeon removes part of the inner layer of your bone.
-In addition to reducing your pain, the extra space within your bone stimulates the production of healthy bone tissue and new blood vessels.
+Besides reducing your pain, the extra space within your bone stimulates the production of healthy bone tissue and new blood vessels.

 - Bone transplant (graft).
 This procedure can help strengthen the area of bone affected by avascular necrosis.
 The graft is a section of healthy bone taken from another part of your body.

 - Bone reshaping (osteotomy).
-In this procedure, a wedge of bone is removed above or below a weight-bearing joint, to help shift your weight off the damaged bone.
-Bone reshaping might allow you to postpone joint replacement.
+A wedge of bone is removed above or below a weight-bearing joint, to help shift your weight off the damaged bone.
+Bone reshaping might enable you to postpone joint replacement.

 - Regenerative medicine treatment.
-Bone marrow aspirate and concentration is a novel procedure that in the future might be appropriate for early stage avascular necrosis of the hip.
+Bone marrow aspirate and concentration is a newer procedure that might be appropriate for early stage avascular necrosis of the hip.
 Stem cells are harvested from your bone marrow.
-During surgery a core of dead hip bone is removed and stem cells inserted in its place, potentially allowing for growth of new bone.
+During surgery, a core of dead hipbone is removed and stem cells inserted in its place, potentially allowing for growth of new bone.
+More study is needed.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.